jonlpersson/ed-latimore/site/_posts/2021-03-27-the-hagakure-10-best-quotes-and-ideas.md

 The effort you put into your presentation speaks volumes to the world about your discipline and how much you value yourself.
 [Even before science told us](https://brainfodder.org/the-scientific-evidence-behind-the-power-of-the-gaze/){: target="_blank" rel="noopener noreferrer"}, people knew the power of looking someone in the eyes when you speak to them.

-If you want to know who to give a job to, look at how they dress and groom themselves.&nbsp;
+If you want to know who to give a job to, look at how they dress and groom themselves.

 If you want to know who to trust, see if they look you in the eye during casual conversation.